-voltage An oscilloscope is a tool used by many electronics technicians and engineers, and it measures and displays signals period Amplitude, DC offset, phase shift, period, and are useful signal characteristics that can be measured with an oscillo amplitude An oscilloscope typically displays on the horizontal scale and on the vertical scale. time scale and on the vertical scale and DC offset are two quantities related to voltage that are measured inverse differently for different signals. - amplitude For a pulse train, the amplitude is the voltage between the high and low - RC circuit signal.
-For a triangle wave, as with the sine wave the amplitude is the maximum deviation from the center line of the signal For the sine wave and triangle wave, the is the voltage frequency between the center line and 0-volts.
-1 3 symmetric The frequency is the number of times a waveform repeats itself and the - is the amount of time the waveform takes to repeat sine itself.
-The frequency is the of the period. time- Time varying voltage signals sent to a speaker can result in audible tones. varying Adjusting the of a voltage signal adjusts the volume y of the tone.
-Adjusting the frequency of the signal adjusts the pitch 1 DC offset Musical notes are represented by waves oscillating at certain frequencies.
-The BASIC Stamp uses pulse width m (PWM) sent to the input of an to generate a sine wave at the output.
-1
+voltage An oscilloscope is a tool used by many electronics technicians and engineers and it measures and displays period Amplitude, DC offset, phase shift, period, and are usaful signal characteristics that can be measured with an oscilloscope. amplitude userui signai characteristics that can be measured with an oscinoscope. time An oscilloscope typically displays on the horizontal scale and on the vertical scale. inverse differently for different signals. amplitude For a pulse train, the amplitude is the voltage between the high and low signal.
+For a RC circuit the amplitude is the maximum deviation from the center line of the signal.
+For the sine wave and triangle wave, the frequency between the center line and 0-volts. symmetric The frequency is the number of times a waveform repeats itself and the is the amount of time the waveform takes to repeat sine itself.
+The frequency is the of the period. time- varying Time varying voltage signals sent to a speaker can result in audible tones.
+Adjusting the of a voltage signal adjusts the volume of the tone.
+Adjusting the frequency of the signal adjusts the pitch · DC offset Musical notes are represented by waves oscillating at certain frequencies.
+The BASIC Stamp uses pulse width modulation (PWM) sent to the input of an to generate a sine wave at the output.